ainthek/elite-trainers/README.sh.md

 ![only one params on one device](./settings/params.jpg)

+- (cons) probably cannot be used at all without speed and cadence sensor, eg. measuring only HR is not possible

 #### Settings - using  real cadence sensor

 QUBO DIGITAL SMART B+ has no cadence sensor, not a real one, the cadence is 'approximated'.